CollabCreators/social_net/README.md

 * retrieve an Instagram user by username
 * retrieve an Instagram user by id
 * access the number of followers of an Instagram user
-* retrieve recent posts of an Instagram user
+* retrieve recent videos of an Instagram user

 ```ruby
 user = SocialNet::Instagram::User.find_by username: 'collab'